Maya Deren: Personal life

 In 1943, she moved to a bungalow on Kings Road in Hollywood and adopted the name Maya, a pet name her second husband Hammid coined.
-Maya is the name of the mother of the historical Buddha as well as the dharmic concept of the illusory nature of reality.
-In Greek myth, Maia is the mother of Hermes and a goddess of mountains and fields.

 In 1944, back in New York City, her social circle included Marcel Duchamp, André Breton, John Cage, and Anaïs Nin.
 In 1944, Deren filmed The Witch's Cradle in Peggy Guggenheim's Art of This Century gallery with Duchamp featured in the film.

 In the December 1946 issue of Esquire magazine, a caption for her photograph teased that she "experiments with motion pictures of the subconscious, but here is finite evidence that the lady herself is infinitely photogenic."
 Her third husband, Teiji Itō, said: "Maya was always a Russian.
 In Haiti she was a Russian.
 She was always dressed up, talking, speaking many languages and being a Russian."